-- Jurisdiction clause in general terms and conditions may be insufficient
+- A jurisdiction clause in general terms and conditions may be insufficient

 - Consumer law may require attention where diverging future regulations are concerned

-Should parties not have included a choice of law in their agreement, then EU-courts determine which law applies based on the Rome I Convention.
+Should parties not have included a choice of law in their agreement, then EU-courts apply the Rome I Convention to determine applicable law.
 Currently, the courts of the UK also apply this Convention.
-This will change, however, after the transition period (as the Rome I Convention will then no longer apply to the UK).
+However, this will in principle change after the transition period (as the Rome I Convention will then no longer apply to the UK).
 Should, after this, a party initiate legal proceedings in the UK (and provided the courts of the UK have jurisdiction), the courts of the UK will determine the applicable law based on their own rules of international private law, instead of the Rome I Convention.

-After the transition period, it will no longer be a party to the Brussels I recast Regulation, which addresses which courts have jurisdiction as well as whether foreign judgments may be executed.
-Instead, the courts of the UK will apply the Hague Choice of Court Convention.
-The latter appears to be rather stricter than the Brussels I recast Regulation where the jurisdiction clauses are concerned.
+After the transition period, the UK will no longer be a party to the Brussels I recast Regulation, which addresses which courts have jurisdiction as well as whether foreign judgments may be executed.
+It seems that, instead, the courts of the UK are going to apply the Hague Choice of Court Convention.
+This Convention appears to be rather stricter than the Brussels I recast Regulation where the jurisdiction clauses are concerned.
 The English wording of the Hague Choice of Court Convention explicitly refers to an "exclusive choice of court agreement".
 This wording suggests that parties should reach mutual agreement on the competent court.
 This begs the question whether a unilateral jurisdiction clause in general terms and conditions – which may not be explicitly agreed between the parties – meets this requirement.

 Consumer law may require attention where diverging future regulations are concerned

 Each EU country (including the UK) has transposed EU consumer law into local law.
-We do not expect Brexit to majorly affect this – although problems may arise where the interpretation of this EU consumer law by the courts of the UK differs from that of the EU Court of the Justice.
+We do not expect Brexit to majorly affect this – although problems may arise where the interpretation of this EU consumer law by the courts of the UK will differ from that of the EU Court of the Justice.
+The jurisdiction of the EU Court of Justice will come to an end.
+The relevant question then arises as to how the UK will subsequently deal with the EU Court of Justice case law.
+This could potentially affect consumer's abilities to exercise their rights.
 We do expect, however, that where future consumer law is concerned, EU consumer law and local UK consumer law will be diverging, as the UK will no longer be obliged to implement the many rules that the EU is currently developing within this area of law.
 In principal, diverging systems in themselves are not necessarily problematic.
 This may change, however, if it should turn out that the local rules applied in the UK are stricter than those developed by the EU.